RuriWijaya97/Science-Quest-Beta/README.md

 # ScienceQuestBeta
-A 2D Side Scroller Game about science education made with Unity
+A 2D side scroller game about science education made with Unity 3D